Top 6 Usher Love Songs for Your Wedding and Avoid

 One of the best artists who started in the 90s and has continued on is Usher.
 He has provided party music and love songs for over 20 years.
 Most of Usher’s music would be great for a wedding, while some, not so much.

 Here are 6 Usher love songs that are great for a wedding, and 3 you should skip.

-The right music mix od Usher songs can make for a festive celebration, while the wrong one could clear off the dance floor.
-As many children of the 90’s are getting married, their taste in music ends up influencing the playlist, with mixes of boy bands, grunge rock and R&B selections.
-Here is a guide to Usher songs.
+The right music mix of Usher songs can make for a festive celebration, while the wrong one could clear off the dance floor.
+As many children of the ’90s are getting married, their taste in music ends up influencing the playlist, with mixes of boy bands, grunge rock, and R&B selections.

 For a more uptempo vibe, without going over the top, Love In This Club fits the bill.
 It is a more modern classic in Usher’s compilation that would work well as a transition song to get people moving or as a minor break between the big beats that tire out the crowds.

 Even before all the fame

 When this song came out in 2004 at the peak of Usher’s fame, it became an instant classic.
 The duo has a fun, romantic exchange throughout the song, and is fun for couples or a couple of friends to sing to one another.
 My Boo will keep you swaying with your own boo all night.

 Yeah! (featuring Lil Jon, Ludacris)

 But what I do know is the way she dance

 The classic of all classic Usher songs.
 It isn’t a romantic song per se, but if you are including Usher on your playlist, this better be on the top of that list.
 The nostalgia for the generation getting married, as they remember awkward school dances with this song playing, or in college dorms, will rev all of the guests up and the dance floor will be crowded.